James-Wachuka/python_mapred/sentiment-score/README.md

 ## INTRODUCTION
-This is classic example of how python can be used to score sentiments in hadoop
+Using the mapreduce framework to score sentiments
 ## WHAT YOU NEED
 This example requires that one has a basic understanding of hadoop and mapreduce framework
 1. hadoop